Medicare Part D Rx Plans 2025

 Private insurance companies are the only place to purchase a Part D Rx plan.
 And most follow a “Standard Benefit Plan Outline” which is as follows:

-• Stage 4: Catastrophic Coverage ($8,000) – After the Donut Hole, you enter the “Catastrophic Coverage” portion of your plan.
-This is when the total cost of prescriptions reaches $8,000.
-At this time, your costs will be, $3.95 copay for generic and $9.85 copay for brand drugs, or 5% coinsurance for the balance of the year.
+• Stage 3: Catastrophic Coverage ($2,000) – After the “Initial Coverage Limit,” you enter the “Catastrophic Coverage” portion of your plan.
+This is when the total cost of prescriptions reaches $2,000.
+At this time, your out of pocket costs for prescriptions is $0 for the balance of the calendar year.

 Enrollment Periods …